mtrentz/bash-copilot/README.md

 Simple script to get copilot suggestion for bash commands.

 # Requirements
-1. Have neovim installed and configured with github copilot
+1. Neovim installed and configured with github copilot
 2. Python

 # How it works